farkhanmaul/calculator-pweb/README.md

 # 📚 Calculator

-This repository contains the programming code of a very simple **Calculator** project.
+This repository contains programming code from a very simple **Calculator** project to fulfill an assignment from a basic web programming course.

 ## ⚙️Tech Stack